 After you do this, you will find that all minus signs are removed.

 Another way to remove a minus sign is to use VBA.
 You can select cells you want to remove the minus sign from, record a macro, and then assign a keyboard shortcut or an icon.

 The recorder macro will look like this.

 Selection.Replace What:="-", Replacement:="", LookAt:=xlPart, _

 SearchOrder:=xlByRows, MatchCase:=False, SearchFormat:=False, _

-It will replace negative sign (What:=”-“) with nothing (Replacement:=””), therefore removing minus from all selected cells (Selection.Replace).
+It will replace the negative sign (What:=”-“) with nothing (Replacement:=””), therefore removing the minus from all selected cells (Selection.Replace).